aleung30/UniPalProject/README.md

 - You can save the state of UniPal by clicking the "Save your UniPal!" button
 - You can reload the state of UniPal by clicking the "Load your UniPal!" button

+**Phase 4: Task 2**

+- When the user quits the application, all of the add and remove events should be printed to the console with the date and time like the example below:

+Logged Events
+Added an accomplishment to your collection.
+Fri Nov 29 21:16:22 PST 2024
+Removed an accomplishment from your collection.
+Fri Nov 29 21:16:41 PST 2024